kunai-consulting/qwik-design-system/libs/components/src/calendar/research.md

 ## API Design

 ## Known Issues
+- Focus management needs improvement.
+Currently, it relies on a useVisibleTask$ in CalendarRoot, and it may be over-eager.
+- We do not yet have an API for range selection.

 ## Questions
 - Will we use native JS Date functionality for date parsing and formatting, or a third-party library, or a combo?